Portfolio

 In this Shiny project I analyze the books I read since Oct 2023 and how much money I spent on them, using plotly plots.

-ggplot: Roleplaying Community Survey
+ggplot2: Roleplaying Community Survey

 As an organizer of the bi-monthly English-speaking Roleplaying Jam in Düsseldorf, I was curious about the demographics of this community and their language preferences when it comes to roleplaying.
 I ran a survey using SoSciSurvey and analyzed the data using R, creating ggplots.